TransparentHealth/python-poetri/README.md

         >>>

 If verified, the payload is returned.
-(The payload is accesible without signature verification.)
+(Keep in mind the payload is accesible without signature verification using standard JWT libraries.)